-Following are some tips and examples of how to make your writing catch readers’ attention:
+Following are some tips and examples — all taken from Howard’s writing — of how to make your writing catch readers’ attention.

 Use unexpected examples or juxtapositions.

-- This is the opening of a news release Howard wrote about dinosaur-related activities spawned by a Tyrannosaurus rex exhibit:
+- This is the opening of a news release about dinosaur-related activities spawned by a Tyrannosaurus rex exhibit:

 Five million years ago, when the first of the major Hawaiian Islands were just emerging from the sea in an awesome volcanic display, some 60 million years had already passed since the extinction of another of the planet’s most awesome phenomena, the dinosaurs.
 This summer, however, with its customary aloha, Hawaii is giving the dinosaurs a second chance.
 Twenty-first-century reincarnations of the ancient lizards will be popping up from Hilo to Hanalei.

-- From an op-ed Howard drafted to gain publicity for an aquaculture project:
+- From an op-ed intended to gain publicity for an aquaculture project:

 This new industry takes advantage of one of Hawaii’s best-kept secrets and least heralded resources: the bracing, 45-degree waters of the Pacific.

-- This is the opening of an article Howard wrote about the Hawaii Nature Center:
+- This is the opening of an article about the Hawaii Nature Center:

 Slugfest.
 For a lot of people committed to the environmental cause, that’s the image of the seemingly endless battles being waged to protect the air, water and land that sustain life on our planet.
 For a small environmental organization in Hawaii, however, “slugfest” conjures up quite a different picture — an innovative program for the education of a very important opinion group: “three-to-five-year-old slime lovers.”

-- From a holiday-related news release Howard wrote on behalf of a website selling made-in-Hawaii products:
+- From a holiday-related news release on behalf of a website selling made-in-Hawaii products:

 We like to think of the holidays as a time of warmth and cheer.
 But by the time December makes its presence felt, the domain of warmth and cheer is all too often compressed to an ever-shrinking circle by those other heralds of the season: icy roads, biting winds, gray skies, long nights, cold feet and runny noses.
 There’s nothing like a little sunshine and aloha from Hawaii to inject fresh reserves of warmth and cheer into the bottle.
 So if you’re desperately seeking aloha, check out the website that can dissolve those holiday blues with a touch of Blue Hawaii….

-- This is the opening of an article Howard wrote about coffee growing on the island of Kauai:
+- This is the opening of an article about coffee growing on the island of Kauai:

 If you’re looking for excitement, the “west side” of Kauai may be a little too quiet.
 Big events here have tended to occur at intervals better measured in centuries than decades.
 A convenient benchmark might be 220 years ago, when Captain James Cook landed at Waimea, after Kauai unexpectedly loomed up in front of him as he was sailing from Tahiti to Alaska.

-- From a restaurant review Howard wrote for a neighborhood Indian restaurant:
+- From a review of a neighborhood Indian restaurant:

 It took a computer whiz from Madras to bridge this gustatory gap.
 Ravi Shivaraman has wedged an entire subcontinent into a modest storefront between Mike’s Barbershop and the Post Office.